If your pup devours treats faster than you can say “good dog,” it’s time to bring out the big (chewable) guns.

 Packed with protein, these crispy beef liver treats are perfect for meat-loving dogs.
 Dehydrating the liver ensures these treats last longer without losing their nutrients.

-- 1 pound beef liver
+- 1 pound fresh or thawed beef liver (organic/grass-fed is best if available)

 Storage: Store in the fridge for up to 2 weeks or freeze for longer storage.